Nikkei set to tread in range, China data eyed

 Nomura has made it mandatory for managing directors to wait five years before they can cash the share portions of their bonuses, sources said on Thursday, the longest waiting period for such a payout at an investment bank in the latest pay cycle.

-The head of Isuzu Motors Ltd said on Thursday the Japanese truck maker was not discussing forming an equity alliance with former top shareholder General Motors Co, dismissing reports that such talks were taking place.
+The head of Isuzu Motors Ltd (7202.T) said on Thursday the Japanese truck maker was not discussing forming an equity alliance with former top shareholder General Motors Co (GM.N), dismissing reports that such talks were taking place.